identify202020/did-method/did_kr_method.md

 For the security of blockchain nodes, KR.identifying uses signature-based Delegated Proof of Stake consensus algorithms and BFTs (2/3).

 # Privacy Considerations
-## TODO

 KR.identifying  blockchain and DID documents do not contain Personally-Identifiable Information (PII).
-Currently, mobile ID stores only the following data in the blockchain:
+Currently, KR.identifying stores only the following data in the blockchain:
 • DID documents containing public keys
 • Informations that include vc schema , revocation to verify verifiable credential